-Centralized Information Repository: Our system implements a centralized database, called the IoT Resource Registry (IRR) [33], to track the state of the system components.
+Information Repository: Our system implements a database, called the IoT Resource Registry (IRR) [51], to track the state of the system components.
+Our IRR infrastructure provides the right to "notice" and "choice" pertaining to a growing number of emerging IoT scenarios [19].
 It contains the locations and status of each camera and associated privacy mediator VM in the system.
-The privacy mediator VMs register themselves to the IRR when they are deployed, and report regularly on the status of the associated camera streams.
+The privacy mediator VMs are registered with the IRR and report regularly on the status of the associated camera streams.
 This information can be used for maintenance and to restart VMs or cameras in case of failures.
-Furthermore, the IRR keeps a directory of the various analytic services available on each stream, as well as the applicable privacy policies and details about any available privacy settings associated with each stream.
-In the context of this paper, such a policy specification would for instance indicate whether a video stream supports a setting that enables an individual to opt-out of face denaturing, and information on how to adjust the settings at the privacy mediator VM.
-Note that the IRR itself does not handle, process, or store any video data, nor the users' privacy settings; rather it stores only the metadata used to describe and control the distributed set of components in the system.
-In our prototype, the IRR also plays the role of the TEA in Figure 14.
-In a full-scale deployment, this role would likely be separated out into a separate component.
+Furthermore, the IRR keeps a directory of the various analytic services available on each stream, as well as the applicable privacy policies and details about any available privacy settings associated with each stream (a screenshot of the current listing is shown in Figure 15(c)).
+In the context of this article, such a policy specification would for instance indicate whether a video stream supports a setting that enables an individual to opt out of face denaturing, and information on how to adjust the settings at the privacy mediator VM.
+Note that the IRR itself does not handle or store users' privacy settings; rather, it stores only the metadata used to describe and control the distributed set of components in the system.

 Camera Setup: Cameras in this system are assumed to connect through a high-bandwidth, wired network.
 Each is configured to continuously generate and send a compressed video stream to only its associated privacy mediator VM.
-A bluetooth low energy (BLE) beacon is co-located with each camera to broadcast camera-specific information.
+A Bluetooth low-energy (BLE) beacon is colocated with each camera to broadcast camera-specific information.
 This serves two purposes.
 First, it acts as an electronic sign informing individuals in the vicinity that video is being captured in the area.
 This beacon can be received by any modern smartphone or wearable device that supports BLE.
-Secondly, the beacon includes information about the camera and the IRR responsible for the particular camera network.
-This acts as a simple discovery mechanism independent of any external coordination or accurate localization, and allows many different camera networks to operate in overlapping regions.
-Finally, the range of the BLE beacon is typically a few tens of meters, so it is similar to the viewing range of typical outdoor surveillance cameras, and can serve as a means to determine which cameras may observe the user.
+Second, the beacon includes information about the camera and the IRR responsible for the particular camera network.
+This acts as a simple discovery mechanism independent of any external coordination or accurate localization and allows many different camera networks to operate in overlapping regions.
+Finally, the range of the BLE beacon is typically a few tens of meters, so it is similar to the viewing range of typical outdoor surveillance cameras and can serve as a means to determine which cameras may observe the user.